saemideluxe/semicongine/README.md

 more experience what can/should be used across different projects:

 - [ ] More support for glTF format (JPEG textures, animations, morphing)
-- [ ] Maybe some often used utils like camera-controllers, offscreen-rendering, shadow-map rendering, etc.
+- [ ] Some often used utils like camera-controllers, offscreen-rendering, shadow-map rendering, etc.
-- [ ] Maybe some UI-stuff
+- [ ] Some UI-stuff
 - [ ] Controller support